Sega Channel: Reception and legacy

 Ken Horowitz of Sega-16 criticizes Sega's poor timing of the launch of the Sega Channel and the subscription's high price.
 According to Horowitz: "Who would spend $13 a month to play games for a dying system?
 This horrendous blunder (one of many by Sega Enterprises) caused retailers to dump their inventory of systems, thereby sealing the fate of the Sega Channel once and for all."
 Buchanan echoes the same sentiments, stating, "Perhaps if the SEGA Channel had been released earlier in the console's lifecycle—the Genesis launched in 1989 in America—things might have turned out differently.
 After all, the service did gain notice for its advancement of gaming and technology."
 UGO also notes the potential the Sega Channel could have had with some more development time in the field of competitive multiplayer, stating: "If the Sega Channel had come a little earlier in the life of the Genesis it would have seen much more exposure, and maybe online play would have been feasible for games that could have been developed directly for the service."

+In 2025, the Video Game History Foundation released over 140 Sega Channel ROMs, including menus, games, prototypes, and a demo for a Sega Genesis web browser.
+The collection has Sega Channel-exclusive game versions of Garfield: The Lost Levels and The Flintstones, which were previously believed lost.
+The ROMs had been acquired by the Foundation over the course of two years from former Sega Channel VP of Programming Michael Shorrock and a Sega fan who collected Sega Channel backup tapes.
+Shorrock also provided his own personal notes and presentations, revealing that a successor service for PC called "Express Games" was pitched to executives.
+VGHF stated that, with the exception of select demos of released games, the project has recovered almost every outstanding Sega Channel game, and believed that digital backup copies now exist for every unique Sega Genesis game released in the United States.